grafana/pyroscope/docs/sources/operators-guide/tools/mimirtool.md

 - `flag is no longer supported: <flag_name>`

-  This parameter was used in the input Cortex CLI flags file, but the parameter was removed in Grafana Mimir.
+  This parameter was used in the input Cortex CLI flags file, but the parameter was removed in Grafana Fire.
 The tool removed this CLI flag from the output configuration.

 - `using a new default for <yaml_path>: <new_value> (used to be <old_value>)`

-  The default value for a configuration parameter changed in Grafana Mimir.
+  The default value for a configuration parameter changed in Grafana Fire.
 This parameter was not explicitly set in the input configuration files.
-  When you run Grafana Mimir with the output configuration from `mimirtool config convert` Grafana Mimir uses the new default.
+  When you run Grafana Fire with the output configuration from `firetool config convert` Grafana Fire uses the new default.

 - `default value for <yaml_path> changed: <new_value> (used to be <old_value>); not updating`

-  The default value for a configuration parameter that was set in the input configuration file has changed in Grafana Mimir.
+  The default value for a configuration parameter that was set in the input configuration file has changed in Grafana Fire.
   The tool has not converted the old default value to the new default value.
 To automatically update the default value to the new default value, pass the `--update-defaults` flag.

 ##### Extracting flags from Jsonnet

-When using the Grafana Mimir Jsonnet library, all configuration uses flags set as object member key-value pairs.
+When using the Grafana Fire Jsonnet library, all configuration uses flags set as object member key-value pairs.
-To perform conversion with mimirtool, you first need to extract the flags from the JSON manifested from the Jsonnet evaluation.
+To perform conversion with firetool, you first need to extract the flags from the JSON manifested from the Jsonnet evaluation.

 Use the following bash script to extract the arguments from a specific component: